Krystsina Tsimanouskaya: Belarusian Olympic athlete says she was taken to Tokyo airport against her wishes after complaining about coaches

 A Belarusian Olympic athlete says she was taken to the airport in Tokyo to fly home against her wishes after complaining about her coaches.

-The Belarus Olympic Committee did not deny Krystsina Tsimanouskaya's assertions, but said she was removed from the 200m and 4x400m races due to her "emotional and psychological state".
+The Belarus Olympic Committee said Krystsina Tsimanouskaya, who was to compete in the 200m and 4x400m races, was removed from the Games due to her "emotional and psychological state".

 A statement from their Facebook page read: "According to doctors, due to the emotional and psychological state of the Belarusian athlete Christina Timanovskaya, the coaching staff of the national athletics team decided to stop the performance of the athlete at the XXXII Olympics.